Personal Loans for Childcare Expenses

 How much does childcare cost?

 The exact cost of childcare will depend on factors such as how many kids you have, their ages, and what state you live in.
-For example, according to costofchildcare.org, if you live in California and need to put an infant in full-time daycare, you’re looking at $1,785 per month.
+For example, according to costofchildcare.org, if you live in California and need to put an infant in full-time daycare, it will cost $1,785 per month.
 If you have multiple kids in childcare, you could end up spending more on childcare than your mortgage.

 In addition, childcare costs can vary widely depending on the quality of service you receive.
 For example, classrooms with a smaller child-to-teacher ratio – which are considered safer and allow teachers to have more meaningful interactions with the kids – tend to be more expensive.